everpeace/kube-throttler/README.md

 - `kube-throttler` namespace, service accounts, RBAC entries
   - this will create a cluster role and cluster role binding.  please see [deploy/2-rbac.yaml](deploy/2-rbac.yaml) for detail.
 - `kube-throttller` deployment and its service so that kubernetes scheduler connect to it.
+  - its throttler name is `kube-throttler`
+  - its target scheduler is `my-scheduler`  (this throttler only counts running pods which is responsible for `my-scheduler`)
+  - if you want to change this, please see [`application.conf`  in `kube-throttler-application-ini` configmap](deploy/3-deployment.yaml)

 ### 2. configure your `kube-scheduler`